Introduction

 Managing the Private Key and Certificate

 • Users can create a Certificate Signing Request (CSR) and ask their Certificate Authority (CA) to sign the CSR and to receive an X.509 Certificate.
-The X.509 Private Key or Certificate allow to derive the Public Key.
+The Private Key and the X.509 Certificate allow to derive the Public Key.

-• User can create a self-signed X.509 Certificate, see JS7 - How to create self-signed Certificates.
+• User can create a self-issued X.509 Certificate, see JS7 - How to create X.509 Encryption Keys.

 • Users can create a Private Key and Certificate as explained in the next chapter.